Frequently Asked Questions

 What is your cancellation policy?

 Because your therapy time is reserved just for you, I require 24 hours’ notice for cancellations to avoid being charged the full session fee.
-I understand that emergencies and illness happen, and I am flexible in those cases.
+I understand that emergencies and illnesses happen, and I am flexible in those cases.

 What are your rates?
 Do you accept insurance?